 MY EDUCATION & TRAINING

-I have a BS in Middle Grades Education from North Carolina State University.
-I am a second year graduate student in the department of Counseling & Educational Development at the the University of North Carolina at Greensboro (UNCG), completing my counseling internship, working under the direct supervision of Dr. Maria Paredes, LCMHCS, CEDS-S.
+I have a BS in Middle Grades Education from North Carolina State University and a Master's of Counseling from the University of North Carolina at Greensboro (UNCG).

 MY THEORETICAL APPROACH:

 In my work, I operate from existential and DBT frameworks, believing in the power of meaning-making and radical acceptance.
 I believe individuals have the capacity for change within themselves and seek to walk alongside them as they build their awareness, sense of purpose, and direction.

 Specific to eating disorders and body image, I operate from a Health At Every Size and Intuitive Eating approach and philosophy.

 I am proudly Queer-Affirming, committed to social justice, and attempt to use my own power and privilege to increase access for others without.